fruktorum/yaga/README.md

 * The block's argument is a [`YAGA::Bot( T )`](src/yaga/bot.cr) with the same type as genome input (`BinaryGenome` in this example)
 * Output of the block call should be Float64 fitness value: more fitness value -> more suitable bot
 * Output of the training process (`simulations_passed`) is the total simulations that bots passed
-* `fitness_target` (required) - training stops when any bot achieves the target
+* `goal` (required) - training stops when any bot reaches the goal
-* `simulations_cap` (optional, 10 000 by default) - total simulations cap, - training stops when target is not achieved for the number of simulations
+* `generation_cap` (optional, 10 000 by default) - total simulations amount which should be passed before stop, prevents infinity loop when bots cannot reach the goal
 * `progress` is not required feature but it helps a lot in training
    * Please make sure to add `askn/progress` into your `shards.yml`